ALTITUDE

 Claude Opus 4.6

-Anthropic's new flagship.
+New flagship.
 Tops major coding and reasoning benchmarks.
 First Opus-class model with a 1M token context window.
-Can now spin up agent teams that coordinate autonomously.
+Can coordinate autonomous agent teams.

 OPENAI